Fort Worth Locksmith - Common Questions Answered

 What We Need From You Before Service

-To comply with Texas vehicle-ownership verification requirements and protect against theft, we ask every customer to provide:
+To meet Texas vehicle-ownership verification requirements and protect against theft, every customer provides:

-• Valid photo ID: Driver's license, state ID, or passport matching the vehicle registration.
+• Valid photo ID: driver's licence, state ID, or passport matching the vehicle registration.

-• Proof of ownership: Vehicle registration card, title, insurance card, or lease agreement showing your name.
+• Proof of ownership: registration card, title, insurance card, or lease agreement showing your name.

-• VIN and vehicle details: The seventeen-character VIN (found on the dashboard, driver's door jamb, or registration), plus year, make, and model.
+• VIN and vehicle details: the seventeen-character VIN plus year, make, model, and trim.

-• Vehicle location: Exact address or landmark (parking lot name, intersection, business name) so the technician can find you quickly.
+• Vehicle location: exact address or landmark so the technician finds you quickly.

-• Working key status: Tell us whether you have one working key, a non-working key, or no keys at all—this affects service time and pricing.
+• Working key status: one working key, a non-working key, or none at all — this changes both time and price.

-Having these items ready when you call speeds the dispatch and estimate process.
-Technicians cannot perform service without proof of ownership; this policy protects you and all vehicle owners from unauthorized key duplication.
+Having these ready speeds dispatch and makes the quoted range accurate.
+Technicians cannot perform service without proof of ownership; that policy protects you as much as it protects everyone else.

 Why Choose Fortworthcarkeys for Your Automotive Locksmith Needs